ovh/docs/pages/web/hosting/logs_and_statistics/guide.en-gb.md

 - the number of visitors
 - the number of pages viewed
 - the weighting of the viewed pages
-- the number of http requests
+- the number of *http* requests
 - the average connection times to your entire site or a particular page
-- referrer URLs, to know where visitors come from
+- referrer URLs, to see where visitors come from
 - the search engines used to find the site
 - the keywords used in web searches leading to the site
 - the most visited pages on the site